mozilla/moz-corsica/README.md

 writeConfig();
 ```

 **Refresh the page** in your browser.
 Congrats!
-You should see it identify as the name you set, and start receiving content destined for the tags.
+You should see it identified as the name you set, and start receiving content destined for the tags.
 Go into fullscreen mode (type `f`) and enjoy!

 ### About the Name and Tag config options ###